ualbertalib/Developer-Handbook/README.md

 --------
 The Secure Shell (SSH) Protocol is a protocol for secure remote login and other secure network services over an insecure network. [[The Secure Shell (SSH) Protocol Architecture](http://www.ietf.org/rfc/rfc4251.txt)]

 The recommended way to authenticate and communicate over ssh is through public/private key pairs.
-Your share your public key with a server and it is stored in .ssh/authorized_keys.
+You share your public key with a server and it is stored in .ssh/authorized_keys.
 Keep your private key secret and on your desktop machine (in your ~/.ssh/ directory).

+These keys can be created with Linux command-line tools.
+In a Windows environment, they can be created using the equivalent tools in [[Cygwin](https://www.cygwin.com/)], or [[using PuttyGen](http://www.rackspace.com/knowledge_center/article/generating-rsa-keys-with-ssh-puttygen)].

 To create your keys: